 Why are people leaving?

-The pandemic left around 2million UK hospitality staff furloughed, and many more being made redundant.
+The pandemic left around 2 million UK hospitality staff furloughed, and many more were made redundant.

 The impact of Brexit has been felt by the hospitality sector.
 Particularly in those areas who rely on European workers (London’s workforce compromised of up to 38.0% EU nationals).